lxc-jp/lxd-ja/doc/explanation/storage.md

 Storage buckets provide object storage functionality via the S3 protocol.

+They can be used in a way that is similar to custom storage volumes.
+However, unlike storage volumes, storage buckets are not attached to an instance.
-Each storage bucket is accessed directly by applications using its own URL.
+Instead, applications can access a storage bucket directly using its URL.

-Each storage bucket is assigned one or more access keys which are used by the applications to access it.
+Each storage bucket is assigned one or more access keys, which the applications must use to access it.

+Storage buckets can be located on local storage (with `dir`, `btrfs`, `lvm` or `zfs` pools) or on remote storage (with `cephobject` pools).

+To enable storage buckets for local storage pool drivers and allow applications to access the buckets via the S3 protocol, you must configure the `core.storage_buckets_address` server setting (see {ref}`server`).

+See the following how-to guide for additional information:

+- {ref}`howto-storage-buckets`